Deformation Quantization via Categorical Factorization Homology: Enriched category theory

 which is 2-natural in the $\Va$-categories $\Ca,\Da,\Ea$.
 Here, $[\Da,\Ea]$ is the $\Va$-category whose objects are $\Va$-functors $F \colon \Da \to \Ea$ and morphisms are defined by the objects

 where the right hand side is a $\Va$-enriched end defined as the equalizer of

-where $[-,-]_{\Va}$ denotes the internal Hom of $\Va$.
+where $[-,-]_{\Va}$ denotes the internal Hom of $\Va$ (see also the next section).
 From Equation \eqref{eq:VCat is closed} we conclude that the internal Hom is right adjoint to the natural tensor product of \(\VCat\), so the tensor product preserves colimits in \(\VCat\).

 \paragraph{Cocompleteness of $\VCat$.}

 In the last paragraph we have seen that the tensor product of $\Va$-categories is a left adjoint.
 In order to compute factorization homology in $\VCat$, it thus remains to show that it is closed under bicolimits.
 To that end, we refer the interested reader to Appendix \ref{Sec:cocompleteness VCat}, where we discuss the existence of bicolimits of categories in the $\Va$-enriched setting.
 From Proposition \ref{Prp:bicolimits VCat} and the fact that the tensor product of \(\VCat\) is left adjoint we get: